chris-official/chatbot/README.md

 No manual installation is required, and you can start chatting immediately! <br>
 You can visit the online chatbot here: [iu-weather-chatbot.onrender.com](https://iu-weather-chatbot.onrender.com)

-> [!NOTE]
+> [!TIP]
 > When accessing the online chatbot after a longer period of inactivity, you may need to wait a few seconds for the
 > server to start up.
 Therefore, please be patient and wait for the website to load.

-> [!TIP]
+>
 > For the best experience, use the chatbot on a desktop or laptop.
 Even though the chatbot is mobile-friendly,
-> the UI is optimized for larger screens and some features are disabled to fit the smaller screen sizes of mobile
+> the UI is optimized for larger screens and some features are disabled to fit the smaller screen size of mobile
 > devices.

 ## Manual Installation